shrnkm/thethirdone/README.md

 **Mutual Information**

 Mutual information (MI) is a measure of dependance based on the core concept of information theory, 'entropy.'
-Entropy is a measure of uncertainty, and is formulated based on the average 'information content' of a set of possible events, which is, in turn, a measure of information.
+Entropy is a measure of uncertainty, and is formulated based on the average 'information content' of a set of possible outcomes of an event, which is, in turn, a measure of information.

-Information content of event x with probability P(x):
+Information content of the outcome x with probability P(x):

 ![](https://user-images.githubusercontent.com/27868570/52379671-6c65f800-2a6b-11e9-97b2-0dd7e05b510c.png)
 </br>
 </br>
 </br>

-Entropy of a sample event of N outcomes with pribabilities P1...Pn:
+Entropy of an event with N outcomes with pribabilities P1...Pn:

 ![](https://user-images.githubusercontent.com/27868570/52380294-87396c00-2a6d-11e9-8d82-acba394783db.png)
 </br>